Nazino tragedy: Deportees

-The original plan targeted several types of kulaks, peasants, "urban elements", people living in the agricultural areas of Soviet Union's western territories such as the Ukrainian SSR, and the Lower Volga, North Caucasus and Black Earth Region in the Russian SFSR.
-Instead, many of the deportees were people from Moscow, Leningrad, and other cities who had been unable to obtain an internal passport.
-The passportization campaign in the Soviet Union began with a decision by the Politburo on 27 December 1932 to issue internal passports to all residents of major cities, and one of their objectives was to "cleanse Moscow, Leningrad and the other great urban centers of the USSR of superfluous elements not connected with production or administrative work, as well as kulaks, criminals, and other antisocial and socially dangerous elements."
+The original plan targeted several types of kulaks, peasants, people living in the agricultural areas of Soviet Union's western territories such as the Ukrainian SSR and the Lower Volga, North Caucasus and Black Earth regions of the Russian Soviet Federative Socialist Republic.
+Instead, many of the deportees were people from Moscow, Leningrad and other cities who had been unable to obtain internal passports.
+The Soviet passportization campaign began with a decision by the Politburo on 27 December 1932 to issue internal passports to all residents of major cities, with one of their objectives being to "cleanse Moscow, Leningrad and the other great urban centers of the USSR of superfluous elements not connected with production or administrative work, as well as kulaks, criminals, and other antisocial and socially dangerous elements."

-Deportees were primarily "lumpenproletariat and socially harmful elements", meaning former merchants and traders, peasants who had fled the ongoing famine in the countryside, petty criminals, or anybody who did not fit into the idealized worker class structure.
+Deportees were primarily "lumpenproletariat and socially harmful elements", meaning former merchants and traders, peasants who had fled the ongoing famine in the countryside, petty criminals or anybody who did not fit into the idealized worker class structure.
 Their backgrounds meant they were not issued passports, and they could be arrested and deported from the cities after a summary administrative procedure.
 Most of the arrestees were deported within two days.
 Between March and July 1933, 85,937 people living in Moscow were arrested and deported because they lacked passports, while 4,776 people living in Leningrad were also deported.
-Those arrested in connection with the cleansing of Moscow prior to 1 May 1933 (the International Workers' Day holiday) were assigned to a transit camp in the city of Tomsk.
+Those arrested in connection with the cleansing of Moscow prior to 1 May 1933 (International Workers' Day) were assigned to a transit camp in the city of Tomsk.